 Many of the regulations in the residence halls will limit the personal freedom of the individuals but the total effect is that of greater freedom for the group as a whole.
 Every resident is granted certain rights and responsibilities.
 Any time that you have questions regarding the meaning or application of a residence hall regulation or feel that you have been subjected to unfair and or improper administration of a rule, we encourage you to discuss the situation with your RA or head resident.

 Your enjoyment of life within the residence halls will depend, to a large extent, on the thoughtful consideration that you demonstrate for each other.
-All residents have the following basic rules:
+All residents have the following rights: